jurf/jurf.github.io/_posts/2024-08-17-one-year-with-brain-fm.md

 ## What I've tried

 One thing that I found really helped was music.
 It needs a particular type -- no vocals, not too lively but also not white noise, slightly rhythmic, and very long.
-The right music can change the mountain into a stroll, sometimes even pleasurable.
+The right music can change the mountain climb into a stroll, sometimes even pleasurable.

 Over time, I developed a small collection of music.
 Here are some of my favourites: